Frequently asked questions (FAQs)

 The Sunshine Coast is a popular place to live and visit – it always has been.
 The historic growth of the Sunshine Coast is continuing, with more people coming here for work and business, as well as to enjoy the climate, beaches, waterways, hinterland and rainforests we love.

-The State Government, through South East Queensland Regional Plan 2023, sets the region-wide policy framework for managing our forecast population growth.
+The State Government, through the SEQ Regional Plan, sets the region-wide policy framework for managing our forecast population growth.
 Council has a clear vision for growing sustainably, reflected in our corporate plan, regional strategies and current planning scheme.
+The new planning scheme will build on this strong policy framework, set the vision for the Sunshine Coast in 2046 and guide growth and development to help achieve that vision.

 How can I receive project updates and news?